bigskysoftware/hypermedia-systems-book/ch07-a-dynamic-archive-ui.typ

 We can add this functionality quite easily to our application with just a bit of scripting.
-We will discuss scripting in a Hypermedia-Driven Application in more depth in Chapter 9, but, put briefly: scripting is perfectly acceptable in a HDA, as long as it doesn’t replace the core hypermedia mechanics of the application.
+We will discuss scripting in a Hypermedia-Driven Application in more depth in @ch09, but, put briefly: scripting is perfectly acceptable in a HDA, as long as it doesn’t replace the core hypermedia mechanics of the application.

 For our auto-download feature we will use
 #link("https://hyperscript.org")[\_hyperscript], our preferred scripting option.
-JavaScript would also work here, and would be nearly as simple; again, we’ll discuss scripting options in detail in Chapter 9.
+JavaScript would also work here, and would be nearly as simple; again, we’ll discuss scripting options in detail in @ch09.

 All we need to do to implement the auto-download feature is the following: when the download link renders, automatically click on the link for the user.